dz4k/denizaksimsek.com/entries/2024/fruit-credits.md

 I'd heard [Tauri] was Electron but good, which was an attractive proposition to a web developer.
-It took me about a week to give up -- it turns out making a web app look good as a desktop app is harder Discord makes it look.
+It took me about a week to give up -- it turns out making a web app look good as a desktop app is harder than Discord makes it look.

 [Tauri]: https://tauri.app/